 This moderate-to-difficult trail winds through trees and includes some heart-pumping elevation gain.
 Stick it out, as the downhill rush is well worth the effort.
 Decide how far you want to go before heading off.
 Typically skiers choose one of three turnaround spots: 3.1 km to the slough, 5.5 km to the lookout or 7.5 km to the end.

 Another option is to glide along the frozen lake.
 Look for existing tracks, and then focus on the uninterrupted views of Pyramid Mountain.
-Begin from the dock out at Pyramid Lake Resort, and venture out to Pyramid Island for a gentle beginner ski session.
+Begin from the dock out at Pyramid Lake Lodge, and venture out to Pyramid Island for a gentle beginner ski session.

 Drive 7 km south on the Icefields Parkway (Hwy 93), then turn right after the park gate and follow Hwy 93A for 9 km to the entrance of Wabasso Campground on the left.